MakeSchool-Tutorials/sa-2018-node-reddit/P01-Setting-Up-I/content.md

 Express is "unopinionated", which means we can organize the files in our code however we want.
 Express has very few requirements in terms of what our files and directories are called, or how they work together; it doesn't matter how many files we have, or even how they work together.

 However, some structure can be helpful for getting started.
-There are lots of apps and packages to help you start a new project (see examples in the "Further Reading" section at the bottom of this page.)
+There are lots of apps and packages to help you start a new project (see examples in the "Further Reading" section at the bottom of this page).
 For this tutorial, we're going to use the Express team's recommended tool, [Express Generator](https://expressjs.com/en/starter/generator.html).

 The following instructions assume you already have Node and NPM installed on your computer.